ChipSoftTech/serialterminal/README.md

 Known to work in chrome, chromium and edge browsers.
 Will not work in firefox or brave.

-Modified by Brian Carter from Chippewa Software Technology Originally created by mmiscool as a simple example.
+Modified by Brian Carter from Chippewa Software Technology. <br/>
+Originally created by mmiscool as a simple example. <br/>
 ZanzyTHEbar has made some significant improvements and added a settings page exposing more of the connection settings along with doing an xterm.js implementation under the advanced button.